 Preparing for Ablation Procedure

 Before the procedure, your physician may conduct certain testing to ensure an ablation is a proper choice for you.
 This is often done by triggering nerves in a specific area and seeing if that stimulation replicates your pain.
 If so, it is likely that using radio frequency ablation could help reduce pain levels and alleviate symptoms.

 These procedures involve having a needle placed through the skin and into the area causing you pain.
 The physician will use visual imaging scans to ensure that the needle is placed in the correct area to effectively target the tissues.
 The most common visualization technique is fluoroscopy, and various forms of x-ray and ultrasound can be used to confirm needle location.

 Prior to needle placement, you will be given a local injection of numbing medication in the area where the needle will be inserted.
 This will reduce discomfort during the procedure.
 You may also receive IV medications to help you relax and be more comfortable.
 After the surrounding area is numb, the needle will be inserted and guided using an x-ray or ultrasound.

 Once the needle is properly positioned, radio waves will be delivered through the needle and into the targeted nerves.
 The electrical current and generated heat work to disrupt nerve transmissions to prevent pain from being transmitted from the tissues to the brain and spinal cord.
 While this procedure can be very effective, it is not permanent.
 Because of this, you may be required to repeat the procedure once the pain begins to return.

 What are the Associated Risks?

 While generally quite safe, undergoing is associated with a few potential side effects and risks.
-Afterwards, you may have temporary numbness or pain at the injection site, but this should alleviate quickly.
+Afterward, you may have temporary numbness or pain at the injection site, but this should alleviate quickly.
 While rare, more severe side effects may occur as well, including bleeding, infection, or nerve damage.